taosand001/currency-converter/README.md

-**_ Currency converter _**
+# Currency converter
-This is a currency converter that works with only 5 currencies, you can check to see the daily exchange rate on each currency.
+This is a currency converter that works with only 4 currencies, EUR, USD, ILS, GBP you can check to see the daily exchange rate on each currency.

-**It has caching system as well**
+## Functions Implemented
+Fecthing data from 3rd party service provider.\
+# **Catching system**
+Clone the project.\
+Cd into main project.\
+`Run yarn install` to install dependencies.

+`Run yarn run dev` to start project with nodemon